tikendraw/employee-churn-prediction-project-explainable-model/README.md

 ## Credits

-This app was developed by [Your Name Here] as a part of a data science project.
+This app was developed by Tikendra as a part of a data science project.
 The code is open source and free to use for personal or commercial purposes.